friddo/nightwatch/README.md

 Download `starry.py` or clone the repo to your local disc.

+### Running code

 Run the script with:
 ```
 $ ./starry.py [filename]
 ```

-Script will throw generic Python errors, if file contains invalid code
+Script will throw generic Python errors, if file contains invalid code.

-### Whitespace
+### Compiler

+A future compiler will allow for compilation of a custom assembly code format, to .sta files

+#### About whitespace
-* **Since Starry programs utilize whitespace for instruction parsing, extra caution is needed when copying or modifying code.**
+Since Starry programs utilize whitespace for instruction parsing, extra caution is needed when copying or modifying code.
+Ensure that your editor doesnt erase trailing spaces.

 ## Examples